The Fog light switch on my 1978 Jaguar XJ-S does not work.

-You can now see the kid proof device.
-The plastic ring, secured to the switch shaft with a "C" clip has two notches 180 degrees from each other. (red arrow photographed below) These notches stop the rotation of the switch knob.
+In the photograph below, you can now see the kid proof device.
+The plastic ring, (red arrow) that is secured to the switch shaft with a "C" clip has two notches (yellow arrows) 180 degrees from each other.
+These notches stop the rotation of the switch knob.

-Mark the relationship between shaft pin ring and the switch actuator.
-(Blue arrows)
+Mark the relationship between shaft pin ring and the switch actuator. (green arrows)

 In a perfect world all you would have to do is withdraw the switch shaft and modify the notched plastic ring.
 This is not a perfect world.
 When the switch outer case was removed from the base, all the contacts under spring compression were compromised.

 Position the switch assembly over the work bench (to catch stuff when it falls) and carefully turn the switch assembly upside down.
 Remove the switch base.
 Remove the spring and washer from the bottom of the switch shaft.
 Remove the switch shaft.
 Be prepared for springs and small metal balls to cascade from the assembly.
 Photographed below is the switch base and contact ring as it was removed.

 Remove the contacts ring.
 Observe the relationship between the contact ring and the switch base.
 In the photograph below, the green arrows show the position of the contact ring contacts on the base contacts when the switch is in the "headlamp on" position.